 There sure has been a lot about fish oil and Omega 3 in the media lately.
 It is a hot topic.
-And no wonder.
-9 out of 10 Americans do not eat enough Omega 3, and not enough Omega 3 can lead to all sorts of serious illnesses like arthritis, diabetes, depression, and heart disease.
+And no wonder, since 9 out of 10 Americans do not get enough Omega 3. and this can lead to all sorts of serious illnesses like arthritis, diabetes, depression, and heart disease.

 But acne?
 Can not enough Omega 3 lead to acne, or make acne worse?
 Can increasing it make acne better?

 There is very little research on the subject, but we can figure some things out based on the research there is about Omega 3 to know there very well could be a connection.
 The one small study I know of about Omega 3 and acne, plus lots of clinical, anecdotal evidence, suggests a strong connection.

 Here is what we do know.
 Our skin cell membranes are made of essential fatty acids, which include Omega 3 and Omega 6.

 If you are short of any one of the Omegas, your skin cell membranes cannot replicate properly, which means they can not take in nutrients and expel toxins.
 Replicating skin cells happens every day, as our old cells slough off and new ones are formed.
 But when you are healing anything, like a wound or acne, you are replicating skin cells at a much greater rate.
 Those new cells need to have healthy, properly replicated membranes.

 We also know that Omega 6 promotes inflammation, and Omega 3 reduces it.
 Our bodies do best when the two are in balance, but with a typical western diet, we eat 20 times as much Omega 6 as Omega 3.